lue-bird/elm-keysset/README.md

               - 👍 avoid having an extra type variable
               - 👎 requires more work
               - 👎 more prone to bugs in `toString` implementation not returning a unique `String` for all keys
-              - 👎 slightly less performant when `toString` needs to do heavy work like sorting
+              - 👎 slightly less performant when `toString` needs to do heavy work likeorderKey
       - create the complete API from a given function
           - examples
               - [`edkelly303/elm-any-type-collections`](https://dark.elm.dmy.fr/packages/edkelly303/elm-any-type-collections/latest/Any-Dict) with a `toComparable` function